Divius/Divius.github.io/posts/resource-classes-traits-and-allocations.rst

 The previous two sections have covered scheduling bare metal nodes with Nova pretty well.
 But what about using Ironic standalone?
-Indeed, we have been advertizing standalone Ironic as a viable solution for a long time, including maintaining the Bifrost_ project as ones of the ways to install and use it.
+Indeed, we have been advertizing standalone Ironic as a viable solution for a long time, including maintaining the Bifrost_ project as one of the ways to install and use it.
 However, we did not have any scheduling story for standalone Ironic - until the Stein release.